Food & Drink

 Image: Deposit Photos / golubovy

-Turkey isn't the most interesting protein, maligned for being dry and bland compared to other, superior meats.
+Turkey isn't the most interesting protein, often maligned for being dry and bland compared to other, superior meats.

 And yet, despite this universal truth, your Thanksgiving feast will probably feature a turkey at the center of the table.